István Csók: Life

-The child István Csók found an excellent environment for his daydreams weaving tales on the banks of the roaring stream, where he spent hours in the shade of the weeping willows or at the base of the rustling reeds, immersed in his storybook or daydreaming.
+When he was a child, Csók found an excellent environment for his daydreams weaving tales on the banks of the roaring stream, where he spent hours in the shade of the weeping willows or at the base of the rustling reeds, immersed in his storybook or daydreaming.

-He was a sickly, weak child, his family pampered him and condoned his little pranks.
+He was a sickly, weak child and his family pampered him and condoned his little pranks.
 Later, in high school, he interpreted learning in a peculiar way: he was unable to deal with what he didn't feel like doing, but he didn't have to study what he liked.
 After seeing the warnings sent home every quarter, his father finally ran out of patience and reproachfully asked the question in his reprimanding letter: "What will become of you?"
-However, young Csók had already decided by this time: he would become a painter.
+However, young Csók had already decided by this time that he would become a painter.
 His family was not surprised by his decision, as he had been drawing passionately since childhood.

-Thus, in 1882, he entered the Model Drawing School in Budapest, where he studied under the direction of Bertalan Székely, János Greguss and Károly Lotz until 1885.
+Thus, in 1882, he entered the Model Drawing School in Budapest, where he studied under the direction of Bertalan Székely, János Greguss, and Károly Lotz until 1885.

 At that time, lively artistic activity was already taking place in the capital.
-Gyula Benczúr, who was called home from his teaching position at the Munich Academy, led the Master School, and Bertalan Székely, Károly Lotz and János Greguss taught at the Model Drawing School.
-Csók also visited here for a while, but he could not agree with the way of teaching.
+Gyula Benczúr, who was called home from his teaching position at the Munich Academy, led the Master School, and Bertalan Székely, Károly Lotz, and János Greguss taught at the Model Drawing School.
+Csók also visited the school for a while, but he did not agree with the way of teaching.
 Instead of the academy, he preferred to visit galleries and museums and copy the works of old artists.
 After three years of restless hesitation, he decided to continue his studies abroad.

 He had two options: Munich or Paris.
-Paris represented the free development of individuality, the stage for the development of advanced artistic trends, Munich the methodical training in drawing, the academic style of painting.
-This is precisely what Csók wanted to escape from when he left the Model Drawing School, but this time he chose Munich instead of Paris, and attended the Academy of Fine Arts here in 1886-87.
-So he, like so many other painters, followed the almost traditional path that led through Munich to Paris.
+Paris represented the free development of individuality, the stage for the development of advanced artistic trends.
+Munich represented the methodical training in drawing, the academic style of painting.
+This is precisely what Csók wanted to escape from when he left the Model Drawing School, but, ultimately, he chose Munich instead of Paris, and attended the Academy of Fine Arts from 1886-87.
+He, like so many other painters, followed the almost traditional path that led through Munich to Paris.